Section 1

 TL;DRBrand to revenue is an integrated commercial approach that treats brand-building and revenue generation as one system rather than two disciplines, measured against shared outcomes like pipeline, win rate and customer lifetime value.

 The traditional split between long-term brand investment and short-term performance marketing creates a false trade-off.
 Mental availability and demand capture compound when designed together.
 Around 95 percent of B2B buyers are out of market at any given time, which means the brand a buyer recognises when they enter the market disproportionately wins the deal.
+Brand investment is not the opposite of revenue investment.
+It is the upstream half of it.

 In practice, brand to revenue means planning, measuring and resourcing both activities against shared commercial outcomes.
 Brand work is held accountable for its contribution to revenue.
 Demand work is designed to reinforce brand assets rather than burn them.
+The approach matters most in considered B2B purchases.
+Buyers are out of market for long periods.
+The brands they recognise during that time disproportionately enter the consideration set when buying intent returns.

-What is opportunity acceleration?
+What is deal acceleration?

-TL;DROpportunity acceleration is marketing and sales activity directed at deals already in the pipeline, designed to compress sales cycles, increase deal sizes and improve win rates.
+TL;DRDeal acceleration is marketing and sales activity directed at deals already in the pipeline, designed to compress sales cycles, increase deal sizes and improve win rates.

 Section 2